Leap Administration#

 A solver-access time record is an amount of solver-access time for a specific period of days.
 A gap or overlap of solver-access time can occur between records.
 For example, if a new contract states that solver-access time be increased by 1 hour for September, then instead of increasing the solver-access time for an existing record, a separate record is created for 1 hour of solver-access time from September 1 to 30.

-• A gap occurs between record 1 and the set of records 2 because the start date in record 1 is not contiguous with the closest end date in the set of records 2.
+• A gap occurs between the set of records 1 and record 2 because the latest end date in the set of records 1 is not contiguous with the start date in record 2.

-• In the set of records 2, the middle record overlaps with the previous record.
+• In the set of records 1, the first and second records overlap.

 Example of Solver-Access Time Records